PencilCode/jquery-turtle/README.md

 (as transformed) but can be overridden by the turtleHull CSS property, if present.
 The default turtle is given a turtle-shaped hull.

+The touches() function can also test for collisions with a color on the canvas - use touches('red'), for example, or for collsisions with any nontransparent color, use touches('color').

 Turtle Teaching Environment
 ---------------------------